CreitinGameplays/ai-discord-bot-and-moderator/README.md

 # How to start?

-- Make a `.env` file and inside it put your bot token, like this:\n
+- Make a `.env` file and inside it put your bot token, like this:

-.env
+`.env`:
 ```
 TOKEN=your-bot-token
 ```